syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 ---
 layout: post
 title: Data Binding in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Data Binding in Syncfusion Blazor Diagram component and much more.
+description: Learn here all about Data Binding such as local data, remote data in Syncfusion Blazor Diagram component and more.
 platform: Blazor
-control: Diagram
+control: Diagram Component
 documentation: ug
 ---

 # Data Binding in Blazor Diagram Component

-* Diagram can be populated with the `Nodes` and `Connectors` based on the information provided from an external data source.
+* [Diagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html) can be populated with the [Nodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Nodes) and [Connectors](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Connectors) based on the information provided from an external data source.

-* Diagram exposes its specific data-related properties allowing you to specify the data source fields from where the node information has to be retrieved from.
+* Diagram exposes its specific data-related properties allowing you to specify the data source fields from where the node information has to be retrieved.

-* The [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramDataSource.html#Syncfusion_Blazor_Diagrams_DiagramDataSource_DataSource) property is used to define the data source either as a collection of objects or as an instance of [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramDataSource.html#Syncfusion_Blazor_Diagrams_DiagramDataSource_DataSource) that needs to be populated in the diagram.
+* The [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DataSourceSettings.html#Syncfusion_Blazor_Diagram_DataSourceSettings_DataSource) property is used to define the data source either as a collection of objects or as an instance of `DataSource` that needs to be populated in the diagram.

-* The `ID` property is used to define the unique field of each JSON data.
+* The [ID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DataSourceSettings.html#Syncfusion_Blazor_Diagram_DataSourceSettings_ID) property is used to define the unique field of each JSON data.

-* The `ParentId` property is used to defines the parent field which builds the relationship between ID and parent field.
+* The [ParentID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DataSourceSettings.html#Syncfusion_Blazor_Diagram_DataSourceSettings_ParentID) property is used to define the parent field which builds the relationship between ID and parent field.

-* The `Root` property is used to define the root node for the diagram populated from the data source.
+* The [Root](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DataSourceSettings.html#Syncfusion_Blazor_Diagram_DataSourceSettings_Root) property is used to define the root node for the diagram populated from the data source.

-* To explore those properties, see [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_DataSourceSettings).
+* To explore those properties, see [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DataSourceSettings.html).

 * Diagram supports two types of data binding.
 They are: